d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 ### Built-in Initialization

-Let us begin with the built-in initializers.
+Let's begin with the built-in initializers.
 The code below initializes all parameters with Gaussian random variables.

 ```{.python .input  n=9}
 # force_reinit ensures that the variables are initialized again, regardless of